The University of Memphis is committed to providing equal opportunity and challenge

 are held to the same academic standards as other students.
 Comprehensive support services

 and accommodations are available to enable students to meet required academic standards

 and to encourage them to participate fully in the educational, social, and cultural

 opportunities available at the University, including extracurricular activities.

-chronic health disorders, psychiatric disorders, learning disabilities, attention
+of chronic health disorders, psychiatric disorders, learning disabilities, attention

 deficit/hyperactivity disorder, seizure disorders, traumatic brain injury, and substance